ClaireLally8/Waggy-Box/README.md

         <img src="https://i.ibb.co/b3wKJ5P/Screenshot-2020-07-09-at-21-06-39.png" height=200>
         </div>
     - The footer is split into three core sections: Social Media, Navigation & Contact aspects.
-        - Social Media section contains three icons, where when clicked bring users to Facebook, Twitter and Instagram, with the intention of bringing users to the relevant pages assosicated with Waggy Box.
+        - Social Media section contains three icons, where when clicked bring users to Facebook, Twitter, and Instagram, with the intention of bringing users to the relevant pages associated with Waggy Box.
-        - Navigation section has three links, About Us which when cliced reidrects the user to the about page, Contact us which brings the user to the contact page and then get started which brings the user to the registration page.
+        - Navigation section has three links, About Us which when clicked redirects the user to the about page, Contact us which brings the user to the contact page and then gets started which brings the user to the registration page.
         - Contact Us section contains all the (fictional) contact information for the Waggy Box company, including the address and a contact number for the site owners.

-- Blue was chosen for both of these features due to the appealing contrast it has aganist the white background, and matches well with both Black and white font colors.
+- Blue was chosen for both of these features due to the appealing contrast it has against the white background and matches well with both Black and white font colors.
 The blue also incorporates the playful element that was achieved throughout the website.

 ### **Landing Page**
 The landing page is split into three core components:

 - **Main Landing Section**
     - This area contains the main landing image, which is of a pug lying with his belly up, looking straight up at the camera.
 This image was chosen due to the cheeky, fun element involved & of course, the cute aspect of it too.
-    - On the right side of this image there's the Waggy Box title, alongside a short biopic on the site and what it has to offer users.
+    - On the right side of this image, there's the Waggy Box title, alongside a short biopic on the site and what it has to offer users.
-    - Encorporated in this section is also a short about, on how Waggy Box was founded and why it came to be.
-This allows users to get a deeper understanding of what the sites purpose is.
+    - Incorporated in this section is also a short about, how Waggy Box was founded and why it came to be.
+This allows users to get a deeper understanding of what the purpose of the site is.
 - **How it works Section**
-    - The how it works section contains three card aspects, which is a short snippet of how the box works.
+    - How it works section contains three card aspects, which is a short snippet of how the box works.
 This area was changed multiple times throughout the application due to varying ideas of how I would have liked the page to be presented.
-The final settling, was three card elements, with a shaodw on each, but a darker shaow on the middle element to make it appear as if it was standing out to the user.
+The final settling, was three card elements, with a shadow on each, but a darker shadow on the middle element to make it appear as if it was standing out to the user.
 - **Testimonials Section**
     - The testimonials section was taken from MDBoostrap Design Blocks.
-There are three (fictional) testimonails, from dogs, for the added fun and to give the landing page some character.
+There are three (fictional) testimonials, from dogs, for the added fun and to give the landing page some character.
-    - Each tesimonial is split into 5 parts:
+    - Each testimonial is split into 5 parts:
         - Dogs Image
         - Dogs Name
         - Dogs Job
         - Dogs Comment on Waggy Box
-        - Dog star rating.
+        - Dog's star rating.

 ### **Dashboard**
-Similar to the landing page, the dashboard is split in three sections:
+Similar to the landing page, the dashboard is split into three sections:

 - **Main Image**
     - This main image is of a dog looking towards the central text, looking happy.
 This image was chosen to create a happy overall feeling through this page.
-    - The main text is personalised to the user, by welcoming them to the page and including their username.
+    - The main text is personalized to the user, by welcoming them to the page and including their username.
 - **Navigation through site**
     - There are three parts to this:
         - Subscription Overview Page which gives the user a breakdown of their subscription information and the details they're getting their box delivered to.
-        - Shop which will bring users to the shop.
-This page is only viewable for users with an active subscription, so the user will need to sign up to a monthly subscription in order for it to work.
+        - The shop will bring users to the shop.
+This page is only viewable for users with an active subscription, so the user will need to sign up for a monthly subscription in order for it to work.
         - The get in touch section will bring users to the contact page, where they can submit a contact form to the site owner.
 - **Future Months Items**
-    - This area contains three items, which will feature in next months box.
-If the users subscription is not active, this element will not be displayed to the users.
+    - This area contains three items, which will feature in next month's box.
+If the user's subscription is not active, this element will not be displayed to the users.

 ### **Subscription Overview**
 This page contains two core features:
 - **Users details**
-    - This feature contains the information in the database about the users information, including:
+    - This feature contains the information in the database about the user's information, including:
-    Full Name, Email Address, Home Address and Phone Number.
+    Full Name, Email Address, Home Address, and Phone Number.
-    - If there is no subscription or the subscription is not active, instead of displaying a blank section, the line 'Your current memebership is not active.' will appear instead.
+    - If there is no subscription or the subscription is not active, instead of displaying a blank section, the line 'Your current membership is not active.' will appear instead.
 - **Subscription Information**
     - This feature contains the subscription information for the user.
-It contains information of the subscription name and price of the subscription per month.
+It contains information on the subscription name and price of the subscription per month.
     There are also links to change the user subscription or cancel the subscription.
     - If there is no subscription active, then the message 'Activate your subscription below' is displayed, alongside a link to activate the subscription for users.

 ### **Shop**
-- The shop page contains featured items from the previous months subscription box, allowing users with an active subscription to view this and purchase any items they may wish to buy again at a lower price.
+- The shop page contains featured items from the previous month's subscription box, allowing users with an active subscription to view this and purchase any items they may wish to buy again at a lower price.
-- Each item has an image, a name and a price assosciated with it, displayed on an all white background, with a shadow to allow them stand out.
+- Each item has an image, a name, and a price associated with it, displayed on an all-white background, with a shadow to allow them to stand out.
-- Whilst keeping the playful element with the text colours, this page also gives a clean-cut, minimalistic feel too.
+- Whilst keeping the playful element with the text colors, this page also gives a clean-cut, minimalistic feel too.
-- On a large screen, four shop items are displaying, on tablet three are displayed and on mobile one item is dislpayed per row.
+- On a large screen, four shop items are displaying, on tablet three are displayed and on mobile one item is displayed per row.
 - In order to keep the products displayed consistently, each card has a height restriction, keeping the fluid feeling across all aspects.
-- The Shop page also includes links to allow users return back to the dashboard, or to view their cart.
+- The Shop page also includes links to allow users to return back to the dashboard or to view their cart.

 ### **Shop Items**
-- The shop item page was styled to be similar to a lot of the mainstream clothing shops websites, such as [H&M](https://www2.hm.com/en_gb/index.html) where the item image is on the left and the information to add the item to your cart is on the right.
+- The shop item page was styled to be similar to a lot of the mainstream clothing shop websites, such as [H&M](https://www2.hm.com/en_gb/index.html) where the item image is on the left and the information to add the item to your cart is on the right.
 Beneath, is the item description.
-- The reasoning behind this layout was down to the minimalistic feel and the user-friendlyness of the layout.
+- The reasoning behind this layout was down to the minimalistic feel and the user-friendliness of the layout.
-- The `add to cart` button was increased in size from the deafult size to ensure that any user can use the button on all screensizes.
+- The `add to cart` button was increased in size from the default size to ensure that any user can use the button on all screen sizes.

 ### **Login Register**
-- The login & register pages follow the same structure as the main pages with a core landing image, with the sites signature right alinged text and sub text with the neccessary link to redirect you to the sign up page or the login page.
+- The login & register pages follow the same structure as the main pages with a core landing image, with the site's signature right-aligned text and subtext with the necessary link to redirect you to the signup page or the login page.
 - Beneath then are the forms where users can enter their details in order to sign up/login to their account.
 - Similar to the button in the shop item page, the size was increased significantly to ensure that all users can use the button across all devices.
 ### **Payments**
 - There are two payment pages used on the site.
 One for paying for a subscription and the other is the shop checkout page.
 Both of these pages follow the same general structure.
 - On the left side of the page in desktop & table, users have to entire their personal details alongside their card number which was implemented using [Stripe](https://stripe.com/)
-- On the right hand side of the page, users will enter their delivery information, which is their full address.
+- On the right-hand side of the page, users will enter their delivery information, which is their full address.
 As the product is limited to users in Ireland, there's no option to put Country in.
 ### **About**
 - The about page features a short write up about how Waggy Box came to be.
 - Beneath there is also a short description and image about each doggie tester, giving users an insight into Waggy Box and the overall company feel.
 ### **Contact**
 - There is a contact form within the website also.
-The form is similarly structured to the other leading pages of the site, with a main image and a heading.
+The form is similarly structured to the other leading pages of the site, with the main image and a heading.
 - Beneath, so a form where users can fill out their details alongside an area to add their message to send on to the Waggy Box email.
 - When the user sends the email, a copy will send to the user themselves and the Waggy Box email address also.
-- Simlar to the other pages, a wide send button was used to ensure accessiblity for all users across all devices.
+- Similar to the other pages, a wide send button was used to ensure accessibility for all users across all devices.

 ---

 #### **Future Features**

-1. Changing the sign up process to require users to activate their subscription before being able to access the dashbaord page.
+1. Changing the signup process requires users to activate their subscription before being able to access the dashboard page.
 This process was reviewed previously, however it required me to change many settings within the `allauth` package to get functional.
 Due to restains with my Django knowledge, I chose to leave this as a future implementation.
-2. Building an admin dashboard where admins can review how many active subscriptions, best selling subscription and the people who have cancelled their subscription recently.
+2. Building an admin dashboard where admins can review how many active subscriptions, best selling subscriptions, and the people who have canceled their subscription recently.
 3. Coupons & Discount Codes - Checkout pages to include a field for customers to enter discount codes or coupons to adjust their final payment cost.
-4. A page which contains a look into the items in the next month box & allow users to favourite those items & increase their chances of getting the box.
+4. A page that contains a look into the items in the next month box & allows users to favorite those items & increase their chances of getting the box.
 5. A monthly notification email that sends to remind users that their box is being sent today (which gets sent on the 15th of the month)

 <br>